 The State Apartments

 When visiting the castle apartments, visitors will make their way to the State entrance and inner hall to tour the State Apartments, Semi-State Rooms.
-The state apartments are only open when the King is not is residence, but you can tour the others when she is there. (look for her flag flying to see if she is around)
+The state apartments are only open when the King is not is residence, but you can tour the others when he is there. (look for his flag flying to see if he is around)

 Take your time admiring the Royal collection of armour, art.
 Outside a museum, this is one of hte few places where you’ll have the opportunity to admire paintings by Rembrandt, Leonardo da Vinci and Michelangelo.
 Plus, make sure to take note of the fine English and French furniture.